TeleKiwi/Dough/README.md

 # Dough
-A compiled functional language written in C# with Python & TypeScript-inspired syntax and a built in package manager (Oven).
+A functional language written in C# with Python & TypeScript inspired syntax, and a built in package manager (Oven).

 Still a heavy WIP!